hy01er/ReadBook/README.md

 Don't expect to keep all the details in the book,

-Close the book and write down what it's about
+Close the book and write down what it's about!